adityaviolin824/LeadFoundry-AI/README.md

 ### Enrichment

 After initial consolidation, an enrichment step revisits leads with missing contact data.
 This stage fetches publicly accessible website pages such as contact pages, about pages, and footers to recover email addresses or phone numbers missed during the primary search.
-Enrichment is performed post‑research to avoid slowing down the core pipeline.
+Enrichment is performed post-research to avoid slowing down the core pipeline.

+Enrichment is best-effort and non-exhaustive.
+Some websites may block automated access, hide contact details behind client-side rendering, or deliberately obscure public contact information.

 ## Usage Modes

-### With Email (Fire‑and‑Forget)
+### With Email (Fire-and-Forget)

 Designed for asynchronous use.
 Users submit a request, provide an email address, and close the browser.
-The pipeline runs in the background and sends the Excel output upon completion, even for long‑running executions.
+The pipeline runs in the background and sends the Excel output upon completion, even for long-running executions.

 ### Without Email (Interactive)